 This feature is just the opposite of the Constants selection.
 The Formulas selection allows you to find all the cells that have formulas in them.

 4. Go To Special: Blanks

 The blank cells in a worksheet with a lot of data may need to be located so that the blank cells can be deleted or filled with data.
-And for that, use the Blanks selection option from Go To Special feature.
+For that, use the Blanks selection option from the Go To Special feature.

 5. Go To Special: Current Region

 The Current region chooses all cells with the same format connected to one another.